Geo-devops/employeeDirectoryHW/README.md

 Next to input your data you will want to run node app.js, this will allow you to input your info into the site.
 After you will click on the teams.html file and open in browser

+ To see the full demo please visit : https://drive.google.com/file/d/11RkbnjL8oZUxJonUJN5Sk7zwJ-F5miQJ/view

+ If you would like to reach out to me please send me a message through my email or github